 - A Credential Assembly Service (CAS) report (i.e., your transcript summary) from LSAC

 We offer a need-based application fee waiver program that is administered by the LSAC.
 We will waive your application fee automatically if you are approved for an LSAC fee waiver.
 Visit their website for information about obtaining one.

-Application fee waivers also are available to applicants who are active participants in or graduates of a public service program (e.g., Peace Corps, AmeriCorps, or Teach for America), veterans of the military, and graduates of a PPIA program.
+Application fee waivers also are available to applicants who are active participants in or graduates of a public service program (e.g., Peace Corps, AmeriCorps, or Teach for America), current members and veterans of the military, and graduates of a PPIA program.
 An online fee waiver application form is found here.

 You must also submit a Berkeley Law fee waiver request which may be found online after September 1 here.
 The deadline to submit a fee waiver application is January 1.